 Here’s info on basic sailboat safety.

-Three things you can do before sailing class
+Things you can do before sailing class

 One is get to know the “Language” of the sailboat and all its parts.
 Yes, it’s a bit like a foreign language but you’ll be surprised how quickly you will get it!
 Sailing is much smoother and safer when everyone knows the same names for the parts of the boat.
 ‘Ease the jib sheet!’ rather than ‘pull the thing-a-majiggy!’